 Another dominant feature of the square is the Hybernia Theater (Divadlo Hybernia).
 It is a former college and monastery that was run by Irish Franciscans from 1629, during the Thirty Years’ War, to 1786, when Emperor Joseph II abolished it with his sweeping religious reforms.
 The massive structure was long abandoned.

-A phantom known as the Black Spaniard used to emerge from the former monastery every night, riding an old and shabby three-legged nag who limps along at a slow pace.
+A ghost rider known as the Black Spaniard used to emerge from the former monastery every night, riding an old and shabby three-legged nag who limps along at a slow pace.
 The Spaniard’s face has one eye and a pointy chin.
 He wears a patched plaid coat and wide-brimmed hat, with his hair pulled back around the nape of his neck.
 He seems to have been a soldier at some time who fell down on his luck.